 Graduates of accredited programs of veterinary medicine must be licensed to practice in the field.
 All states require that graduates successfully pass the North American Veterinary Licensing Exam; additional state-specific exams may also be required.

 Step 4: Gain Experience

-- Become certified in a specialty.
-To be eligible for certification in a specialty field such as internal medicine or surgery, veterinarians must have completed either a residency or additional education.
+To be eligible for certification in a specialty field, such as internal medicine or surgery, you must have completed either a residency or additional education.
 Residency programs usually involve multiple years working at a specified location where a veterinarian receives supervised training in his or her chosen specialty.

 Step 6: Join a Professional Association